TomaszWaszczyk/historia.waszczyk.com/src/content/powiedzenia.md

 Solving a problem only solves half the problem.
 To solve the whole problem, you also have to solve “selling the solution.”

+Fiat turns everything that involves money into a power/status game and in those games, the truth is victim to collateral damage.

+Jest powiedzenie: Katar leczony trwa siedem dni a nieleczony tydzień.

 <!-- O kimś kto jest głupi = "nie jest moim faworytem".... -->

 <!-- “The longer I live, the more I realize the impact of attitude on life.